FAQEUCyber Resilience Act

 Citations

-What happens if the approved type or vulnerability-handling processes change after certification?
+What happens under CRA Module B+C if the approved type or vulnerability-handling processes change after certification?

 The manufacturer must inform the notified body that holds the technical documentation relating to the certificate of any modifications that may affect conformity or the conditions for validity of the certificate.